-Technology plays a vital role in our daily lives, and it should be accessible to everyone regardless of their gender, race, ethnicity, or background.
-When we exclude certain groups of people from the technology industry, we are limiting the potential of innovation and progress.
+In particular, technology plays a vital role in our daily lives, and it should be accessible to everyone regardless of their gender, race, ethnicity, or background.
+Accordingly, when we exclude certain groups of people from the technology industry, we are limiting the potential of innovation and progress.

 Additionally, diverse teams bring different perspectives and experiences to the table, which can lead to more creative solutions to complex problems.
-When people from diverse backgrounds are part of the creation and design of technology, it can help ensure that it is inclusive and accessible to everyone.
+So, when people from diverse backgrounds are part of the creation and design of technology, it can help ensure that it is inclusive and accessible to everyone.

 Furthermore, supporting diversity and inclusion in technology can help address issues of inequality and social injustice.
 By providing opportunities for people from underrepresented groups to enter and succeed in the technology industry, we can help create a more equitable society.

 Supporting diversity and inclusion in technology is not only the right thing to do, but it also has tangible benefits for businesses and society as a whole.
 By embracing diversity and creating an inclusive environment, we can help drive innovation and progress, and ensure that everyone has access to the benefits of technology.

 Generally, the tech industry is often viewed as a male-dominated field.
 But female pioneers have paved the way for the industry’s success.
 From Ada Lovelace to Angelica Ross, these are the women have made significant contributions and shaped the world of technology.

 Mathematician and writer who is considered the first computer programmer.
 She worked with Charles Babbage on his Analytical Engine, a mechanical computer, and wrote an algorithm for the machine that would allow it to calculate a sequence of numbers.

 Sister Mary Keller